Imrankhan787/Imrankhan787/README.md

 ---

-🔬  I am a computational social scientist with over 15 years of experience specializing in statistical modeling, machine learning, deep learning, and natural language processing.
+🔬  I am a computational social scientist with over 15 years of experience specializing in quantitative research, statistical analysis, and Machine Learning.
 ---

 ### 👨‍💻 About Me